 1.21, 1.11, 1.01, 0.91, 0.81, 0.71, 0.61, 0.51, 0.41

 For another way to subtract on a number line, check out this video.

 Finally, we get to equations.
 This is a way to break numbers apart or decompose the original expression.

 I’m starting with my minuend (1.31) and trying to figure out an easy way to subtract from there.
 Well, I know that if I subtract .3 that puts me at 1.01.
 Now I know that I needed to subtract another .6, and this is easy.

 10 – 6 = 4…so 1.01 – .6 = .41

-There is so much thinking involved while solving these word problems, and tons of number sense is being developed.
+There is so much thinking involved while solving these word problems, that number sense is developed.
 It may take a little more time, but the understanding that comes from it will be beneficial.

 I have more adding and subtracting decimals word problems here.